-China’s first 5th generation fighter jet, the J-20 Mighty Dragon, is a heavy, powerful fighter designed to rival the F-22 and the Su-57.
+China’s first 5th generation fighter jet introduced in 2017, the J-20 Mighty Dragon, is a heavy, powerful fighter designed to rival the F-22 and the Su-57.
 It is a step forward in Chinese fighter jet development, bringing advanced avionics, and superior performance to the People’s Liberation Army Air Force (PLAAF).
 It might not be as maneuverable as its counterparts without the thrust-vectored engine exhausts, but the stealthy design of the Chengdu J-20 is still incredibly advanced.

-While the exact characteristics of this aircraft aren’t classified, but ongoing enhancements ensure that it continues to pose a threat in aerial warfare.
+While the exact characteristics of this aircraft are classified, ongoing enhancements ensure that it continues to pose a threat in aerial warfare.
 New variants are currently in development, including a two-seater jet intended to control drones.
 A new, more powerful engine is also currently being tested on this aircraft.
-China remains tight-lipped about the J-20’s exact capabilities, but ongoing enhancements ensure that it continues to pose a threat in aerial warfare.
+China remains tight-lipped about the J-20’s exact capabilities.

 1. Lockheed Martin F-35 Lightning II